International Superstar Soccer Pro: Reception

 The game was met with positive reviews.
-Critics were particularly pleased with the fluid, lifelike animations, the simplicity and responsiveness of the controls, and the strong blend of realism and fun.
-Kraig Kujawa of Electronic Gaming Monthly went so far as to say it "may be the best blend of realism and entertaining gameplay that I have ever witnessed in a soccer title."
+Critics were particularly pleased with the fluid, lifelike animations, and the simplicity and responsiveness of the controls.
+In addition, the game was also praised for its strong blend of realism and fun, an aspect which was noted by Kraig Kujawa of Electronic Gaming Monthly.
 However, the audio was criticized, with the primary complaints being the inconsistency of the announcer and the annoying clicking sound which accompanies players moving down the field.
-In Japan, however, Famitsu gave it a score of 26 out of 40.
+In Japan, Famitsu gave it a score of 26 out of 40.

-Next Generation summed up that "Goal Storm '97 can't compare with Worldwide Soccer '97 for Saturn when it comes to graphics or control, but soccer fans will definitely appreciate the pace and strategy of the game, and PlayStation owners can rest assured this game is a very close second."
+Next Generation was generally positive to the game.
+Although the magazine commented that the game cannot be compared with Worldwide Soccer '97 for Sega Saturn in terms of graphics and controls, they appreciated the pace and strategy of the game, and ultimately recommended the game for PlayStation owners.
 GamePro concluded that it comes in second to FIFA 97, but recommended players rent both games to see which one better suits their tastes.
 In Absolute PlayStation, Martin gave it an 86% and called it "the first soccer game on PSX that has the correct balance between superb graphics and intuitive controls", while co-reviewer Adam gave it an 8/10 and praised the players for being easily recognizable despite the absence of a players' license.